Skip to content

 game localization company US

-• Translation is linguistic — it changes words from one language to another.
+Translation focuses on converting text from one language to another.

 game localization specialized company